TISUnion/Carpet-TIS-Addition/docs/commands.md

 ## removeentity

-`/removeentity <target>`: Removed target entities from the world directly.
-Does not affect players
+`/removeentity <target>`: Removed target entities from the world directly and cleanly

+Notes that for storage vehicle entities, they won't drop the containing items

+This command does not affect players at all

 ## scounter